gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Annotation processors on the compile classpath are no longer detected and used when compiling Java projects.
 This might cause compilation errors when upgrading to Gradle 5.0.
 Please add annotation processors to the [annotation processor path](userguide/java_plugin.html#example_declaring_annotation_processors) instead.

+### MavenDeployer#uniqueSnapshot has been removed

+With the removal of Maven 2 support, the methods to configure unique snapshot behavior have been removed.
+Maven 3 only supports unique snapshots, so these methods would have had no more effect.
+We decided to remove them instead of leaving a deprecated no-op in place.

 ### Changes to previously deprecated APIs